allenai/lumos/README.md

   --data_fn DATA_FN \
   --convert_all
 ```
-`data_fn` is the path you store the raw benchmarks.
+`domain` covers maths, complex QA and web agent. `data_fn` is the path where raw benchmarks are stored.